Alaska Aurora Borealis Photo Workshop

 Logistics

 • Winter weather is unpredictable in Alaska and temperatures can be very cold.
-We will email you a list of personal items and recommended clothing after you sign up for the trip.
+We will email you a list of personal items and recommended clothing a few months before the trip.

 • Food is not included in the workshop fee.
-We will be stopping for meals at either stores or restaurants during our journey.
+We will be stopping for meals at either grocery stores or restaurants.

-• Due to the high costs of operating in the Arctic, we are unable to offer the 10% Loyalty Program Discount on this workshop.
+• Due to the high costs of operating in the Arctic, we are unable to offer the 10% Loyalty Program Discount.

 • We highly recommend Travel Insurance to cover any non-refundable fees or medical coverage during the workshop.